Wesbest/KubernetesForEveryone/README.md

 Image source: https://hub.docker.com/r/pengbai/docker-supermario/
 Don't reinvent the wheel.
-Use our templates. https://github.com/Wesbest/KubernetesForEveryone/tree/master/Templates Use Nano as an editor in Cloudshell.
-For the CommandF00  masters among us use vim!
+Use our templates. https://github.com/Wesbest/KubernetesForEveryone/tree/master/Templates Use Nano as text editor in Cloudshell.
+The real masters may also use vim ofcourse!
 &nbsp;